617-470-9950 Toll Free 866-565-1516

 7. Food Scene and International Cuisine

-8. Proximity to Other Major Cities
+9. Proximity to Other Major Cities and Weekend Escapes

-9. History and Architecture You Actually Live In
+10. History and Architecture You Actually Live In

 Washington, D.C. is one of the few cities where history is not confined to museums.
-Historic buildings, monuments, and neighborhoods are part of everyday life, creating a sense of place that feels both meaningful and unique.
+Historic row houses, preserved landmarks, and iconic architecture coexist with modern developments — creating a sense of place that feels both meaningful and evolving.

 Tags: